FREQUENTY ASKED QUESTIONS

 Moore and Neptune tickets are available for advance purchase at the Paramount during daytime hours (Monday through Friday 10 am to 6 pm).
 However, tickets to events outside of our three core venues are generally not available for purchase at our box offices.
 For tickets to other venues, please visit the show page on our website or visit the website of the venue you are interested in.

 Yes.
-If there are still tickets available to purchase on the day of the event, you may purchase them in person at the box office.
-Some shows sell very quickly and do not always have tickets available on the day of the show, so we suggest you call Ticketmaster at 800-845-3000 to check availability prior to making the trip.
+If there are still tickets available to purchase on the day of the event at the Paramount, Moore or Neptune Theatres, you may purchase them in person at the box office.
+Some shows sell very quickly and do not always have tickets available on the day of the show, so we suggest you call Ticketmaster at 800.845.3000 to check availability prior to making the trip.

 The Paramount, Moore, and Neptune box offices all open 90 minutes prior to every performance.